Conformal invariance of boundary touching loops of FK Ising model: Characterization of the scaling limit

 \subsection{Martingales and uniform convergence with respect to the domain}

-Consider the scaling limit of a single branch from $a$ to $z_0$ in the domain $\Omega$ This is described after mapping to a reference domain $\disc$ so that the law $\P^*$ of a random curve in $\disc$ from $-1$ to $1$ is any subsequent scaling limit of $\P_\delta$.
+Consider the scaling limit of a single branch from $a$ to $z_0$ in the domain $\Omega$.
+To simplify the setting, map the discrete random curves to a reference domain $\disc$ using conformal maps so that the resulting probability law $\P_\delta$ is the law of a random curve in $\disc$ from $-1$ to $1$ and $\P^*$ is any subsequent scaling limit of $\P_\delta$.
 Consider some scheme of parametrizing the curves that works for all $\delta$.
 We will mostly use the half-plane capacity parametrization.
+Let $X$ be the space of continuous function from the time interval used for parametrization to $\overline{\disc}$.
+We consider $X$ as a metric space with the metric defined by the sup norm.
 Denote by $\F_t$ the filtration generated by the curve up to time $t$.

 After we start exploring the branch we will move automatically from the setting of two points to a setting of three points.
 Hence we will also consider the setups of $(\Omega,a,b,z_0)$, where $z_0$ is the fused arc $(cd)$, and $(\Omega,a,b,c,d)$.